mysociety/alaveteli/doc/manual/docs/customising/config.md

     <a name="mta_log_type"><code>MTA_LOG_TYPE</code></a>
   </dt>
   <dd>
-      Are you using "exim" or "postfix" for your Mail Transfer Agnt (MTA)?
+      Are you using "exim" or "postfix" for your Mail Transfer Agent (MTA)?

     <div class="more-info">
       <p>Example:</p>